-journal homepage: www.elsevier.com/locate/jconrel

-Many existing and developmental drugs exhibit poor aqueous solubility necessitating the implementation of enabling formulations, some of which rely on solid state modification including amorphous solid dispersions (ASDs), co-crystals, and salts.
+Journal of Controlled Release journal homepage: www.elsevier.com/locate/jconrel Cover Story Different phase behaviors of enzalutamide amorphous solid dispersions containing colloidal drug-rich species, and this system showed the highest area under the curve (AUC) and the maximum systemic concentration ( $C{max}$ ) following oral administration to rats.
+The amount of colloidal drug generated following ASD dissolution was quantitated using an innovative approach, whereby a fluorescence probe was used to discriminate between molecularly dissolved and aggregated drug.
+Interestingly, although dissolution testing of the various formulations did not correlate particularly well with the in vivo observations, flux measurements in a side-by-side diffusion cell were able to rank order the delivery of all poorly water-soluble compounds.
+However, these species could be beneficial for some drugs, namely where there is a need to increase biological exposure beyond that already achieved with an enabling formulation.
+These preliminary studies by Taylor and coworkers suggest that drug-rich aggregates with nano-dimension play an important role in improving oral absorption, and further studies are warranted for better understanding of their formation leading to ben- Drug-rich colloidal species are unlikely to be a panacea to enhance iournal of controlled release Many existing and developmental drugs exhibit poor aqueous solubility necessitating the implementation of enabling formulations, some of which rely on solid state modification including amorphous solid dispersions (ASDs), co-crystals, and salts.
 In recent years, several new products based on ASD technology have reached patients and there has been an intense research effort to better understand under what circumstances these formulations improve bioavailability.
 ASDs are difficult to characterize in vitro because of their complex and time-dependent phase behavior.
-The dissolution behavior is particularly convoluted, whereby the supersaturated solutions that generate under non-sink conditions can exhibit a variety of phase transformations, including crystallization and glass liquid (or liquid liquid) phase separation with the formation of colloidal drug-rich species.
+The dissolution behavior is particularly convoluted, whereby the supersaturated solutions that generate under nonsink conditions can exhibit a variety of phase transformations, including crystallization and glass liquid (or liquid liquid) phase separation with the formation of colloidal drug-rich species.
 The formation of colloidal species in supersaturated solution first attracted attention in the area of in vitro screening assays to determine biological activity of candidate drugs [1].
 In this context, the phenomenon has been termed promiscuous aggregation and is considered an unwanted interference.
-More recently, it was found that certain ASD formulations dissolve and produce colloidal aggregates [2], with suggestions, based on in vitro studies, that these may actually be beneficial for oral drug delivery [3].

-The paper by Professor Lynne Taylor and her coworkers in this issue [4] presents an approach to move toward testing the hypothesis that drug-rich aggregates improve bioavailability.
+More recently, it was found that certain ASD formulations dissolve and produce colloidal aggregates [2], with suggestions, based on in vitro studies, that these may actually be beneficial for oral drug delivery [3]. $k{diss}^{ASD}$ drug in solution amorphous aggregate crystal The paper by Professor Lynne Taylor and her coworkers in this issue [4] presents an approach to move toward testing the hypothesis that drug-rich aggregates improve bioavailability.
 By varying the drug loading and type of polymer used in the ASD, the phase behavior and types of species formed following dissolution could be modified.
 One ASD crystallized rapidly, showing the expected poor performance when dosed to rats.
 Two of the ASDs dissolved to produce solutions with a concentration equivalent to the amorphous solubility of the drug, and these supersaturated systems provided enhanced absorption.
-However, one dispersion dissolved to produce a supersaturated solution containing colloidal drug-rich species, and this system showed the highest area under the curve (AUC) and the maximum systemic concentration (Cmax) following oral administration to rats.
-The amount of colloidal drug generated following ASD dissolution was quantitated using an innovative approach, whereby a fluorescence probe was used to discriminate between molecularly dissolved and aggregated drug.
-Interestingly, although dissolution testing of the various formulations did not correlate particularly well with the in vivo observations, flux measurements in a side-by-side diffusion cell were able to rank order the formulation performance.
+However, one dispersion dissolved to produce a supersaturated solution for oral drug delivery [3].
+The study by the Taylor team is important, as it highlights the importance of understanding the mechanisms by which the pharmacokinetics of ASDs vary.
+The ability to discriminate between crystallization and glass liquid phase separation forming nanosized amorphous ageficial results.